AnamolZ/ChatSphere/README.md

 ```

 ## Class documentation

-      Client
-        A class representing a chat client.
-         ### Attributes
+    Attributes
             root (CTk): The main window of the client.
             entry (CTkEntry): The entry box for user input.
             display (tk.StringVar): The string variable to display messages.
             msg_display (CTkLabel): The label to display messages.
             Your_Name (str): The name of the client.
             history (list): A list of messages sent and received by the client.

-         ### Methods
+    Methods
         __init__(): Initializes the Client object and its attributes.
         receive_message(client_socket): Receives messages from the server and updates the message display.
         send_input(client_socket): Sends user input to the server.
         Enter(event=None): Sends user input when the Enter key is pressed.
         update_display(): Updates the message display with the latest messages.
         run(): Runs the main event loop of the tkinter application.